Wedding Photographer at Hampton Court House

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A NICE SEQUENCE OF PHOTOS?

 A. Unfortunately, confetti is not allowed at Hampton Court House, but that’s fine.
-Bubbles have become a popular substitute and can look quite stunning when there’s lots in the air.
-Just beware small soap spots on your wedding best!
+Bubbles have become a popular substitute and can look stunning when there’s lots in the air.
+Just beware of small soap spots on your wedding best!

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY INSIDE THE VENUE?